-No piece of outdoor gear offers total protection from outside moisture, but most of today’s rain jackets are listed as being either “water resistant” or “waterproof.”
-Many light rain jackets, windbreakers, and soft shells are water resistant, meaning that they shed water in light to modest precipitation but aren’t completely waterproof under extended exposure.
+No piece of outdoor gear offers total protection from outside moisture, but most of today’s rain jackets are listed as being either “water-resistant” or “waterproof.”
+Many light rain jackets, windbreakers, and softshells are water-resistant, meaning that they shed water in light to modest precipitation but aren’t completely waterproof under extended exposure.
 Waterproof jackets have a built-in laminate layer like Gore-Tex or a coating that essentially blocks outside moisture from entering under most conditions.
 Additionally, they have waterproof taping along the seams on the interior of the jacket.

-You may notice a waterproof rating listed on some outdoor gear websites, represented by a number from 0 to 20,000mm.
+You may notice a waterproof rating listed on some outdoor gear websites, represented by a number from 0 to 20,000mm or more.
 This is the amount of water in a 1-inch-diameter vertical tube that the material can withstand without leaking.
-The test is a strange one: it doesn’t mimic real-world conditions and many manufacturers choose not to list it at all.
+The test is a strange one: It doesn’t mimic real-world conditions and many manufacturers choose not to list it at all.
 Other factors like seam taping play a major role in waterproofness, so the number doesn’t truly determine how dry you will stay in a downpour.
 We at Switchback Travel don’t feel the waterproof ratings are very helpful in the buying process and have chosen not to list them with our specs.
 You can take note of the number when it’s available, as it will often correlate with other characteristics like fabric thickness and durability, but don’t base your buying decision on that alone.

 A 2.5-layer jacket attaches a very thin interior fabric to the waterproof/breathable laminate or coating.
 The benefit of this interior finish is that the mesh found in 2-layer jackets is no longer necessary.
 Breathability as well as compressibility increases and weight decreases with the design, making this the most popular option for hikers, backpackers, and climbers.
 One downside is that the interior fabric isn't as soft to the touch as a true 3-layer (some consider it slippery or plasticky), but we've seen improvements with recent models.

 A jacket’s packability can be looked at and measured in a couple ways.
 First, there are the jackets that can stuff into their own pockets.
 Just turn the pocket inside out, smoosh the jacket in, and zip it shut.
 While this is great, it’s doesn’t necessarily mean the jacket is that packable.
 The packed sizes can vary widely for these “packable” shells, with the ultralights resembling a small envelope and others, like the cheaper Columbia Watertight, measuring about 3x the size.
 The other way of looking at packable rain shells is how compressible they truly are.
-In that respect, the lightweight Arc'teryx Zeta LT would still be considered quite “packable”, despite lacking a stuff pocket.
+In that respect, the lightweight Arc'teryx Beta would still be considered quite “packable," despite lacking a stuff pocket.
 You can just roll it up into its own hood to protect the thinner fabric in your pack.
 Look to weight as a great indicator of how packable a jacket truly is.

 Rain jackets don’t offer as much variation in features as some other types of outdoor gear, but there are notable differences between models.
-Many ultralight and trail-running jackets forego pockets to cut down on weight, while other models sport them in abundance.
+Many ultralight and trail running jackets forego pockets to cut down on weight, while other models sport them in abundance.
 Some rain jackets offer pit zips and/or full side vents, while basic models do not (as well as taped seams on more expensive rain jackets for extra protection from the elements).
-Almost all rain jackets have hoods included, but some are cut big enough to fit over a helmet and the style of the cinch varies significantly.
+Almost all rain jackets have hoods included, but some are cut big enough to fit over a bike or climbing helmet and the style of the cinch varies significantly.
 Keep a close eye on features and try to match them to your intended use and budget.

 Casual users appreciate a couple of hand pockets, and that’s one of the most notable omissions in using an ultralight shell for daily use.
 Most ultralight shells go without hand pockets, instead opting for a chest pocket for storage.
-On the otherhand, more feature rich shells, such as our hiking/daily use options, hit a better sweet spot for the everyday user.
+On the other hand, more feature-rich shells, such as our hiking/daily use options, hit a better sweet spot for the everyday user.
 You often get two hand pockets and a chest pocket (either on the inside or outside of the shell), all the better for the little things you need to carry around on a daily basis like a phone or wallet.

 In creating a waterproof jacket specifically designed to keep moisture out, there are natural restrictions on the air being held inside.
 And when you’re working hard, it can quickly become a necessity to dump some of that hot air rather quickly.
 Enter the pit zip.
 By opening up the jacket under the arms, you can release a lot of air without sacrificing the jacket’s waterproof design.
-The ultimate expression of how effective a pit zip can be is the Outdoor Research Foray.
+The ultimate expression of how effective a pit zip can be is the Outdoor Research Foray II.
 The underarm zippers extend all the way down to the hems on either side.
 Full unzipped, the jacket becomes a poncho.

 To give the best seal possible, every rain jacket that we recommend here has some sort of cinch system at the hem.
 Typically done with a cord and toggle, they’re very user-friendly.
 You’ll see one side cinch on ultralights when the manufacturer is trying to cut some weight.
 The single cinch does mean if you really have to tighten the jacket, it will pull a bit to one side, but it’s often negligible and worth the weight savings.
 Heavier rain jackets have cinches on each side for a more even fit.

 Traditional softshell jackets are not fully waterproof.
 While the outer fabric typically has a DWR coating, letting light showers bead up and roll off, the seams aren’t taped and the fabric will eventually let water seep through.
 Also, a softshell is a bit thicker than a rain jacket, and offers a negligible amount of warmth as a result.
 Even as technologies have advanced and full waterproof softshells have become available, they still can’t compete with the waterproofing performance of a traditional rain jacket.
 Instead, softshells remain a better choice for those looking for a breathable and water resistant outer layer.
 Popular applications include backcountry skiing and trekking in mild weather.
-For a list of our top picks, you can check out our in-depth softshell review here.
+For a list of our top picks, you can check out our in-depth softshell review.

-A rain jacket’s waterproofing relies on a combination of factors: Durable Water Repellent (DWR) coating that beads up water, and clean fabric layers on either side of the waterproof and breathable membrane to allow air vapor to pass through.
+A rain jacket’s waterproofing relies on a combination of factors: durable water repellent (DWR) coating that beads up water, and clean fabric layers on either side of the waterproof and breathable membrane to allow air vapor to pass through.
 Some membrane designs are more vulnerable to getting clogged up and require consistent cleaning (this will vary based on use, but we aim for every few weeks with our eVent direct venting gear).

 For washing, it’s always best to start by checking the label on your jacket as the specific instructions will vary.
-As a general recommendation, the following works well for us: wash the jacket in warm water with liquid detergent, and run it through a second rinse cycle to clear out any detergent residue.
+As a general recommendation, the following works well for us: Wash the jacket in warm water with liquid detergent, and run it through a second rinse cycle to clear out any detergent residue.
 Line drying typically is best, although we’ve had some eVent and Gore-Tex jackets that instruct you to put it in the dryer on warm heat to replenish the DWR finish.